serp-spider/documentation/docs/overview.md

 solve the captcha before you continue.

-Dealing with captcha is not easy, at the current state the library can detect captcha but is not able to solve them for you we are **currently working** on a captcha solver implementation.
+Dealing with captcha is not easy, at the current state the library can detect captcha but is not able to solve them for you.
+We are **currently working** on a captcha solver implementation but cannot guarantee it will released soon.

 !!! note
     Captcha are proxy specific, when solving a captcha that should be done with the proxy that was initially blocked